pace-neutrons/Horace/documentation/user_docs/docs/manual/Simulation.rst

       weight = my_sqw_func(qh, qk, ql, en, p)

-   where ``qh, qk, ql, en`` are arrays that contain the co-ordinates in :math:`h, k, l` and energy of each point in the dataset, irrespective of the dimensionality of the representative ``dnd``.
+   where ``qh, qk, ql, en`` are arrays that contain the co-ordinates in :math:`h, k, l` and energy of each point in the dataset.

+   In the case of a ``dnd``, bin centres are used.
+Where dimensions might be integrated away, the centres the range of integration are used.

 - ``p`` is a row-vector containing the parameters required by the function.